Skip to main content

 Mediation "not only between two languages, but also between two cultures".

-Sign language interpreter Katharina Nickel is working again at Frankfurter Buchmesse.
+Sign language interpreter Katharina Nickel was back at the Frankfurter Buchmesse.
 In an interview with us, she talks about her career as well as the challenges and the best parts of her job.

 Find out more